treeman/jonashietala/posts/2023-11-11-lets_build_a_voron_wiring.markdown

 When building the printer I've been jumping around a little, and somewhere in the middle of the wiring I decided I should try to [solve the gantry racking][].

-I'd noticed that the gantry catches a little when moving it around, and I got a tip from the [VORON forum][] that I should rack the gantry to try to fix it.
+I had noticed that the gantry catches a little when moving it around, and I got a tip from the [VORON forum][] that I should rack the gantry to try to fix it.

 And it did solve the issue!
-The movement isn't as smooth as in NERO 3D's video, but at least it doesn't catch anywhere.
+The movement isn't as smooth as in [NERO 3D's video][solve the gantry racking], but at least it doesn't catch anywhere.

 > I did this with the motors and everything connected, which is NOT recommended as it may damage the components.
 > At one point I saw the display flashing and thought "huh, that's weird", but clueless as I am the implications didn't register at that time.
 >
-> Yeah I know that NERO 3D said so in the gantry racking video, but it had slipped my mind.
+> Yeah I know that NERO 3D said to watch out for it in the gantry racking video, but it had slipped my mind.
 > Now I'm really worried that I've screwed myself over in a major way.
 { :notice }